Record and Schedule automated User Flows Tests in Testdom.io

 • Edit values (URLs, selectors, text, timeouts, tab targets).

-• Insert waits for visibility/state so actions happen only when elements are ready (important for dynamic UIs).
+• Insert waits for visibility or state so actions happen only when elements are ready (important for dynamic UIs).

 • Add logic and loops to handle conditional flows or repeated lists.

-• Use variables and string/math blocks to compute values on the fly.
+• Use variables and string or math blocks to compute values on the fly.

 Advanced Tips

-• Prefer stable CSS selectors (ids, data-attributes).
-Avoid volatile classes from animations/A/B tests.
+• Prefer stable CSS selectors (ids, data attributes).
+Avoid volatile classes from animations or A/B tests.

-• Precede interaction with a wait-for-visibility step when elements load asynchronously.
+• Precede interactions with a wait-for-visibility step when elements load asynchronously or after transitions.

-• Use variables to store values you need later (codes, IDs, computed strings).
+• Use variables to store values you need later (codes, IDs, computed strings) and pass them between steps.

 Screenshot 9: Save your User Flow

 Click the save icon (floppy disk) in the editor header.
-The latest version becomes active; a backup is kept for safety.
+The latest version becomes active for execution.
+Testdom.io keeps a backup for safety so you can iterate with confidence.

 Screenshot 9 - Save the User Flow using the floppy icon